autowarefoundation/autoware.universe/control/smart_mpc_trajectory_follower/README.md

 ## Provided features

+This package provides smart MPC logic for path-following control as well as mechanisms for learning and evaluation.
+These features are described below.

 ### Trajectory following control based on iLQR/MPPI

 The control mode can be selected from "ilqr", "mppi", or "mppi_ilqr", and can be set as `mpc_parameter:system:mode` in [mpc_param.yaml](./smart_mpc_trajectory_follower/param/mpc_param.yaml).
 In "mppi_ilqr" mode, the initial value of iLQR is given by the MPPI solution.

 > [!NOTE]
-> With the default settings, the "mppi" mode does not work well due to insufficient number of samples.
-Due to the limitation of using only the CPU, it is difficult to increase the number of samples sufficiently.
+> With the default settings, the performance of "mppi" mode is limited due to an insufficient number of samples.
+This issue is being addressed with ongoing work to introduce GPU support.

 To perform a simulation, run the following command: